 There’s the editing and the filming as we all know, but the other stage which people forget about a lot and is equally, if not more important, is the planning stage.
 But what a lot of people don’t realise is that the research process is valuable in itself, and it can be reused in lots of different ways.
 As can some of the media that you create when you create a video.

 Repurpose Video Content

-So in this video, we’re gonna look at six different ways that you can repurpose your video content into other types of media to get maximum reach, maximum return on investment.
+Here we look at six different ways that you can repurpose your video content into other types of media to get maximum reach and maximum return on investment.

-Number six.
-Finally you can use it as a living breathing FAQ.
-If the kind of video content you’re doing is built to help people, if you’re using it for content marketing, if you’re understanding what your customers needs and struggles are, use that content across your site, not just on social media, but across your site as a living, breathing FAQ.
+Finally you can use it as a living, breathing FAQ.
+If the kind of video you’re doing is for content marketing, built to help people, and if you understand what your customers’ needs and struggles are then use your video content across your site to address these issues.
 How much more engaging is it going to be if a customer goes to a page to find out an answer for something and they see a video where you’re telling them specifically about that thing, rather than have to wade through heaps and heaps of text.